ajablanco/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used for personalDice() as well as dansRoll and zoesRoll.
+Because they provide different lexical environments within the same function.
+One adds Dan's name, while the other adds Zoe's name.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Dan's name will always remain the same, however the newRoll may change.

 c.
 What is the lexical scope of `newRoll`?
+it's only accessible within the inner funtion()

 ### Task 2c - Exit Ticket